-So, even though it goes against my packing philosophy to opt for a bigger bag, I wound up upgrading Jon’s bag from daypack to a slightly larger Coach duffle (still carry-on size) so that he could:
+So, even though it goes against my packing philosophy to opt for a bigger bag, I wound up upgrading Jon’s bag from daypack to a slightly larger Outbreaker Laptop Backpack (at 27L it fits under the seat on an airplane) so that he could:

 - Access his computer better during security checks

 - Have extra space in case he accumulated things on his trip

 Jon usually packs last minute and throws everything into his bag — but we took an extra 5-10 minutes to think about what should be packed in which parts of his bag.
 To help this along, I: